Skip to content

 OpenSearch Index Binding

-Select OpenSearch and fill in the required information.
-After filling in, you can click Test to verify the correctness of the username and password.
+6. After filling in the details, you can click Test to verify the correctness of the username and password.

 Account Authorization

-1. Domain: The user access address of OpenSearch, please ensure it is accessible on the public network.
+1. Domain: The user access address for OpenSearch.
+Ensure it is accessible on the public network.

-3. Password: The password required for accessing OpenSearch.
+3. Password: The password required to access OpenSearch.

 Resource Authorization

-1. OpenSearch Index: The index name in OpenSearch that needs to be bound for viewing.
+1. OpenSearch Index: The name of the index in OpenSearch that you wish to bind and view.

 After configuration, click Confirm to complete the index binding.
-You can view it in the Explorer by switching the index.
+You can then view the data by switching indices in the Explorer.

 Special Notes

-Due to the rolling strategy of Elasticsearch/OpenSearch, an index may generate multiple index rules or names.
-If you need to query all data under the current index or query data corresponding to a specific index under the current index, you can configure it according to the following example.
+Due to the rolling strategy in Elasticsearch/OpenSearch, a single index may generate multiple index rules or names.
+If you need to query all data under the current index or data corresponding to a specific index under the current index, follow the configuration examples below.

 Index, Alias, and Shards

-• An index alias is an auxiliary name used to reference one or more existing indexes.
+• An index alias is a secondary name used to refer to one or more existing indices.

-• An alias can be bound to multiple indexes, and an index can also be bound to multiple aliases.
+• One alias can be bound to multiple indices, and one index can be bound to multiple aliases.

-As shown in the figure above, there are 2 shards in index 1.
-If you need to query the log content in index 1, you only need to bind the index with the index name as index 1, without any awareness of the number and size of shards.
+As shown in the image above, Index 1 contains 2 shards.
+To query the log content in Index 1, simply bind the index with the index name as Index 1.
+There is no need to be aware of the number or size of shards.

 Index Rolling

-As shown in the figure above, taking ES as an example with a rolling index rule of one per day, Log-1 is the alias for these indexes, and Log-1 - 2022/10/01, etc., are the index names.
+As shown in the image above, using Elasticsearch's daily rolling index strategy as an example, Log-1 is the alias for these indices, and Log-1 - 2022/10/01, etc., are the index names.

-• If you need to bind a specific index in Guance, or there is no rolling strategy in the configuration, you only need to bind the specific index name, refer to the following example:
+• To bind a specific index in Guance, or if there is no rolling strategy in the configuration, simply bind the specific index name as shown in the example below:

 Feedback